Peter Sandys-Clarke

 Peter Sandys-Clarke (born 11th July, 1981, in Darlington, County Durham) is an English stage and television actor.
-He plays Edward Burne-Jones in the 2009 BBC2 series Desperate Romantics.
+He played Edward Burne-Jones in the 2009 BBC2 series Desperate Romantics.

 In theatre he has appeared in productions including The Letter, Jingo, and Journey's End (Duke of York's Theatre, as 2Lt Raleigh), in which one reviewer called his performance "faultless".
 He has also appeared as Freddy in Pygmalion, and in When We Are Married by J. B. Priestley.
 In 2024 he played Bertie in The Watermill Theatre production of The King's Speech.

 He has also appeared in Foyle's War (as Mark Wilcox), The Play's the Thing, Frankie Howerd: Rather You Than Me, Torchwood, and Bonekickers.
 In 2020 and 2023, he portrayed Lieutenant (later Major) Anthony Havers in the BBC sitcom Ghosts.

 His grandfather was Willward Alexander Sandys-Clarke VC.